paritytech/canvas/README.md

 [`substrate-parachain-template`](https://github.com/substrate-developer-hub/substrate-parachain-template/),
 which we configured to use Substrate's smart contract module ‒ the [`contracts`](https://github.com/paritytech/substrate/tree/master/frame/contracts) pallet.
-This `contracts` pallet takes smart contracts as WebAssembly blobs and has defined an API for everything a smart contract needs (storage access, …).
+This `contracts` pallet takes smart contracts as WebAssembly blobs and defines an API for everything a smart contract needs (storage access, …).
-So as long as a programming language compiles to WebAssembly and implements this API, it is possible to write a smart contract for this pallet ‒ and thus for Canvas.
+So as long as a programming language compiles to WebAssembly and there exists an implementation of this API in it, you can write a smart contract for this pallet ‒ and thus for Canvas ‒ in that language.

-There are a number of smart contract languages you can choose from:
+This is a list of smart contract languages you can currently choose from:

 * [Parity's ink!](https://github.com/paritytech/ink) for Rust
 * [ask!](https://github.com/patractlabs/ask) for Assembly Script